edespino/cloudberry-site/docs/sql-stmts/set.md

 ## Compatibility

 `SET TIME ZONE` extends syntax defined in the SQL standard.
-The standard allows only numeric time zone offsets while Cloudberry Database allows more flexible time-zone specifications.
-All other `SET` features are Cloudberry Database extensions.
+The standard allows only numeric time zone offsets while Apache Cloudberry allows more flexible time-zone specifications.
+All other `SET` features are Apache Cloudberry extensions.

 ## See also